5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 Exit Code is 101
 ~~~

-but only if you ticked the check box "Console application" in the "Export" dialog box.
-We don't want to do this if we can help it because we cannot Ride into an application with this option active.
+but only if you ticked the check box _Console application_ in the _Export_ dialog box.
+We don’t want to do this if we can help it, because we cannot ride into an application with this option active.
 Therefore we are going to execute our stand-alone EXE from now on with the help of the APLTree class `Execute`.

 Copy `Z:\code\v06` to `Z:\code\v07`.